Infertility and sub-fertility

 The causes of infertility

 Conception is a process that depends upon many factors.
-The main factors are listed below:
+The main factors are:

 In some cases, even after a full range of tests, no cause is found.
 This is called unexplained infertility and is more common when older.
 Fortunately, there are several treatment options available for this.